katosh/remoteremote/README.md

 ## TV Pairing

-### Samsung TV
+Both TV types require initial pairing to establish a secure connection.

+**Prerequisites:**
+- TV must be powered on (not in deep standby)
-1. Ensure TV is on and connected to the same network
+- TV and server must be on the same network subnet

-2. Navigate to Settings > TV Connection in the web interface
-3. Enter TV IP address and click "Connect"
+**Pairing Steps:**

+1. Open the web interface and go to **Settings > TV Connection**
+2. Select your TV type (Samsung or Philips)
+3. Use **Search** to auto-discover your TV, or enter the IP/MAC manually
+4. Click **Connect** to initiate pairing
+5. **On your TV:** Accept the pairing request when prompted
-4. A pairing popup will appear on your TV screen
+   - Samsung: A popup appears on screen - confirm with your physical remote
-5. Accept the connection on your TV using the physical remote
+   - Philips: Enter the PIN code shown on your TV screen (if required)
-6. Token is saved automatically for future connections
+6. Once paired, the token is saved automatically for future connections

-### Philips TV
+**Auto-Discovery:**

+The search function uses SSDP (Simple Service Discovery Protocol) to find TVs on the local network.

+Discovery requires:
+- TV is fully booted (wait ~30 seconds after power on)
+- Server and TV on the same network subnet
+- Router allows UDP multicast traffic (port 1900)

+If auto-discovery fails, enter the IP address manually (find it in your TV's network settings or router admin panel).

+**Troubleshooting:**
-1. Enable API access in TV settings
+- Ensure "Remote Control" or "Network Remote" is enabled in TV settings
-2. Configure TV IP in the web interface
-3. Some models require PIN pairing (follow on-screen instructions)
+- Samsung: Requires port 8002 accessible (WebSocket API)
+- Philips: Requires port 1926 accessible (REST API), may need "API access" enabled

 ## API Endpoints